 Ground support is critical to the GOES-R mission.
 NOAA is developing a state-of-the-art ground system that will receive data from the GOES-R spacecraft and generate real-time GOES-R data products.
 This is accomplished via a core set of functional elements (mission management, product generation, product distribution and enterprise management/infrastructure), an antenna system and a product access element.

-The GS will operate from two primary locations: the National Satellite Operations Facility (NSOF) in Suitland, MD, and the Wallops Command Data Acquisition Center (WCDAS) at Wallops, VA.
-A third operations facility in Fairmont, WV will serve as the Remote Backup Unit(RBU) in case of a systems or communications failure at either or both NSOF and WCDAS.
+The GS will operate from two primary locations: the National Satellite Operations Facility (NSOF) in Suitland, Maryland, and the Wallops Command Data Acquisition Center (WCDAS) at Wallops, Virginia.
+A third operations facility in Fairmont, West Virginia, will serve as the Consolidated Backup (CBU) in case of a systems or communications failure at either or both NSOF and WCDAS.

 Unprocessed instrument data at full resolution